cherithanalytics/UGNT/ugnt-trees-v1.0/Trees/README.md

 Jud - Jude
 Rev - Revelations
 ```
-  * CCC - three digits with leading zeros for the chapter number.
+  * CCC - three digits with leading zeros for the chapter number

 **README.md** - this file